 "Release should occur immediately after settlement in accordance with the undertaking given.
 At the same time, the purchaser’s lawyer should be advised by telephone, email or facsimile that the release has occurred.
-The only qualification in respect of immediate release is delay through circumtances entirely beyond the control of the vendor’s lawyer as set out in the form of undertaking contained in Guideline 6.6d of Part 1 of the Guidelines."
+The only qualification in respect of immediate release is delay through circumstances entirely beyond the control of the vendor’s lawyer as set out in the form of undertaking contained in Guideline 6.6d of Part 1 of the Guidelines."

-This guideline explains the completion of settlement irrespective of the availability of Landonline by utilising an undertaking between solicitors to settle for the parties.
+This guideline explains the completion of settlement irrespective of the availability of Landonline by utilising an undertaking between practitioners to settle for the parties.
 All documents can then be released as soon as practicable when access to Landonline is restored.